-- Small jar and lid – wide mouth is always preferable
+- Small glass jar and lid – wide mouth is always preferable

-- A 1 oz tube of glitter in your color choice
+- A tube of loose glitter in your favorite color

 - Waterproof glue

 Be sure to set aside a week at least to complete this fun project!

 Squeeze out a dab of waterproof glue around the object edges and the center spot on the lid, and attach the chosen object in the middle of the lid.

 I am using this pretty glass triangle; its design will work great on all these levels.
 It’s pretty to look at, will fit easily, and is safe to be submerged.

 Leave it alone to set up for awhile.
 Even though I always use a reliable solvent glue, I still make sure my projects have at least 48 hours to “cure up”.
 After all water will be in there 24/7.

 Now we’re ready to fill the jar with some glitter, confetti, you know “bling”.
 I’m using a combination of both here.
 A little goes a long way is my glitter philosophy, so I probably used a fourth of a teaspoon if that in my project.
 I sprinkled in a little metallic confetti with cute little heart and teddy bear shapes to complement it a little.

 How much glitter you want to use is up to you ultimately as you don’t have to be as stingy as I am with it 😁some of it will be suspended in the water, but most of it will float to the bottom.
 My combined glitter/confetti is about a fourth of an inch.